 Q: Can you deduct business expenses even with just a DBA?

-As long as you are treating your business as…well…a business, then you can deduct the expenses you incur in the pursuit of profits.
-It doesn’t matter if you are a sole proprietor operating under your legal name or a DBA, a Single-Member LLC, a multi-member LLC, or a corporation, legitimate business expenses are legally deductible.
+As long as you are treating your business as…well…a business, you can deduct the expenses you incur to pursue profits.
+It doesn’t matter if you are a sole proprietor operating under your legal name or a DBA, a Single-Member LLC, a multi-member LLC, or a corporation; legitimate business expenses are legally deductible.

 The question really is: what are “business expenses”?
 Taken right from the IRS:

 To be deductible, a business expense must be both ordinary and necessary.
 An ordinary expense is one that is common and accepted in your trade or business.
 A necessary expense is one that is helpful and appropriate for your trade or business.
 An expense does not have to be indispensable to be considered necessary.INTERNAL REVENUE SERVICE

-For example, as a blogger, any of your website-related costs are both ordinary and necessary, so those are good.
+For example, as a blogger, any website-related costs are both ordinary and necessary, so those are good.
 On the other side, if you work from home as a VA with no clients whom you visit, it’s neither ordinary nor necessary to have your business registering and paying for your car, so that’s no good.

 The key thing to remember is that any expense must meet both, not either of those standards.

 Q: How much money should I be making to start thinking about incorporating and putting some money aside for taxes?
 Right from the start?

 You should be putting money away for taxes right off the bat.
-As long as you owe more than $400 in self-employment taxes, you are required to pay quarterly estimates.
+As long as you owe more than $400 in self-employment taxes, you must pay quarterly estimates.

 For the decision about incorporating–whether you are referring to forming an LLC or an actual corporation–it depends on having assets to protect and potential for expansion/sale at a later time in addition to potential tax savings.
-Please see the many of the questions above for detailed info an all of those aspects.
+Please see the many of the questions above for detailed info on all of those aspects.